Holberton-Uy/hbnb-doc/part2/task_02_user.md

 ## Context

-This task involves setting up CRUD operations (Create, Read, Update) for users, ensuring that these endpoints are integrated with the Business Logic layer.
+This task involves setting up CRUD operations (Create, Read, Update, Delete) for users, ensuring that these endpoints are integrated with the Business Logic layer.
 The `DELETE` operation will **not** be implemented for users in this part of the project.

 The API interface, return format, and status codes must be clearly defined since it **must follow the standard RESTful API conventions**.